The life and work of Mary Wollstonecraft, mother of modern feminism, can seem to reveal a mass of contradictions.

 Yet the life Wollstonecraft chose to live was widely criticized both during her lifetime and over the two hundred plus years since her death.
 It’s not just because she didn’t conform to the mores of her time; her life choices are still considered unreasonable and even self-destructive by many.
 At times, they made her an object of scandal, impoverished, or deeply depressed, even in such desperate straits that she twice attempted suicide.
 That’s because she was also deeply passionate, devoted to retaining her personal and mental freedom while abandoning herself to loves which never failed to break her heart, be they revolution, family, friend, or lover.
 For Wollstonecraft, reason and passion are not opposites: they are two sides of the same coin.
 A truly reasonable person, she thought, is kind, affectionate, and generous as well, and a passionate lover of justice, truth, and beauty.

 Her first book, Thoughts on the Education of Daughters, opens with her parenting advice and argues that girls should be taught how to run a household while also learning self-sufficiency.
 In Wollstonecraft’s time, women were not expected to support themselves; they were trained to raise a family, learning how to catch and keep a man first, to be household managers second, and to be educators of young children third.
 Single women, widows, and married women whose husbands, fathers, brothers, and other male relations could or would not support them had few employment options available to them, mostly directly related to one of the three roles they were trained for.
-Those jobs that women could respectably take paid very little, so those working women nearly always lived a life of subservience and privation.
-Modern feminist thought, until very recently, equated domestic life with that housebound, choiceless, oppressed life most women were required to live.
-However, now that we’ve mostly established women’s basic moral right to self-determination, we’ve come to consider the domestic life just as valid a choice for free women as a professional or a public life.
+Those jobs that women could respectably accept paid very little, so those working women nearly always lived a life of subservience and privation.
+Modern feminist thought, until very recently, equated domestic life with that housebound, nearly choiceless life most women were required to live.
+However, now that women’s basic moral right to self-determination has become so widely established, most have come to consider a domestic-centric life just as valid a choice for free women as a professional or public life.
 So in this sense, Wollstonecraft’s view of women was more progressive even than that of many modern feminists, even if by accident rather than foresight: she did not speak of a time when women would need to reject domesticity in order to free themselves from it, only to reclaim it by choice after their liberation.

 Until Wollstonecraft’s response to Edmund Burke’s critique of the French Revolution, her Vindication of the Rights of Men (1790), her published work continued on an educational vein, from original compositions to editorial work to translation.
 Beginning with The Rights of Men, through A Vindication of the Rights of Woman (1792), and up to her last work, Letters Written During a Short Residence in Sweden, Norway, and Denmark (1796), she transitioned from a teacher of ideas into an innovator, drawing on the wealth of knowledge she had obtained through her lifetime thus far of work and study.
 She was a semi-autodidact, her rather patchy childhood education supplemented in her teens by her own voracious reading and by friends who recognized her hunger for learning, and continued independently during her working years in the hours she could dedicate to her self-improvement.
 When she established herself as a professional author, she was finally able to immerse herself fully in the life of an intellectual, attending famous salons and becoming the friend and colleague of many of the brightest minds of her day.

-One of the central themes in The Rights of Woman is the education of women.
+One of the central themes in The Rights of Woman is women’s education.
 In this work, Wollstonecraft explained that it’s the nature of women, rather than their practical needs, that’s the ultimate justification for their rights, though she doesn’t minimize the importance of the latter.
-Since women possess reason just as men do, they likewise need education to be happy, fulfilled, and above all, moral creatures.
-Infantilizing women by denying them a full education, she writes, renders them not only financially helpless, entirely dependent on men whether or not they’re capricious, selfish, lazy, cruel, or just unlucky, but undermines them as moral beings.
-It’s reason, more than anything else, that determines the difference between right and wrong, and a complete education is required for using reason to its fullest capacity.
+Since women possess reason just as men do, they also need education in order to be happy, fulfilled, and above all, moral.
+Infantilizing women by denying them a full education, she wrote, renders them not only financially helpless, entirely dependent on men whether or not they’re capricious, selfish, lazy, cruel, or just unlucky, but undermines them as moral beings.
+It’s reason, more than anything else, that determines the difference between right and wrong, and a quality, well-rounded education is required for using reason to its fullest capacity.

 But outside of her moral reasoning, in her life as she lived it, Wollstonecraft displayed the often stark contrast between what one might expect a person ruled by reason would do, and what a person would do when driven by passion.